kevinzor/Shopkeepers/Update-Checklist.md

 Since our modules can currently only build against specific CraftBukkit versions, but not mappings versions, we are currently only able to support the latest mappings revision for each CraftBukkit version.

 To support the latest mappings version:
-* Update the mappings version of the corresponding CompatVersion in NMSManager.
+* Update the mappings version of the corresponding CompatVersion in Compat.
 * Make sure that Gradle resolves the latest CraftBukkit snapshot version (caching might prevent this).
   * However, there are test cases that should catch if we attempt to build against an unexpected mappings version.
 * If necessary, update the current compat module code for the CraftBukkit version.